-The cell membrane which is also known as the plasma membrane.
+The cell membrane is also known as the plasma membrane.
 It is the outermost covering of animal cells.
 It is a semi-permeable membrane composed of lipids and proteins.
 The plasma membrane forms the boundary between the outer environment and living systems.
 The plasma membrane controls both the entry and exit of both solute and solvent between the cell and the environment.
 With regards to permeability characteristics, a plasma membrane can be semi-permeable, impermeable, permeable and selectively permeable in nature.
 The main functions of the cell membrane include:

 Protecting the integrity of the interior cell.

-- Providing the support and maintaining the shape of the cell.
+Providing support and maintaining the shape of the cell.

-- Helps in regulating the cell growth through the balance of endocytosis and exocytosis.
+Helps in regulating cell growth through the balance of endocytosis and exocytosis.

-- The cell membrane also plays an important role in cell signaling and communication.
+The cell membrane also plays an important role in cell signalling and communication.

 It acts as a selectively permeable membrane by allowing the entry of only selected substances into the cell.